 Note: The role and title of a nurse coroner can occasionally be tricky because of the weirdness of local ordinances.
 In some municipalities, a coroner or medical examiner is an elected office, while in others, it’s an appointed job.
 Still, others treat coroner as a typical civil service job, with applicants vying for the position.

 Education, Job Outlook, and Salary

-As a forensic nurse, acquiring an education of at least a bachelor’s degree in Nursing and Forensic nursing is required.
+To become a forensic nurse you need a bachelor’s degree in nursing.
 Adding courses in law, forensic science, and criminal justice is a plus.
-Forensic nursing is the way to connects law and medicine.
-In addition, the forensic nursing certificate is recommended.
+Forensic nursing is the way to connect law and medicine.
+In addition, most employers also prefer a forensic nursing certificate.
 Nursing in itself is one of the highest demanding career paths.
 However, adding specialties like forensic education and studies in Biology, Chemistry, and forensic engineering increases the job opportunities within the nursing field.

-According to the Bureau of Labor and Statistics, registered nurses’ salary is estimated as $70,000.
-Yet, higher wages have been reported in some states.
+According to the Bureau of Labor and Statistics, registered nurses earn an annual salary of around $75,000.
+Yet, nurses earn more in some states.
 For example, California and Massachusetts, reach estimates of $90,000, according to the BLS.
-No matter what career path in forensic nursing one chooses, the rewards are worth the time and experience that is put into it.
+However, whichever career path in forensic nursing you choose, the rewards are worth the time and experience you put into it.
 Many opportunities await you.
-So dive in and let your career take off!
+So dive in, and let your career take off!

 What is SANE Nursing?